trueos/sysadm/api/connection.rst

     }

-.. important:: all future messages are bulk encrypted with the private key.
-For example, the following section {"id","name","namespace","args"} is being encrypted in one block prior to transport through the bridge.
+.. important:: in the above reply, both values for "test_string" and "new_ssl_key" are encrypted with the public SSL key matching the md5 sum from the initial request and then base 64 encoded for transport.
+All future messages are bulk encrypted with the "new_ssl_key", which is a new randomly generated private key only known to the server and client.
+For example, the following section {"id","name","namespace","args"} will now be encrypted with the private key in one block prior to transport through the bridge.

 .. _SSL Certificate Management: